GLPC AND CORPS SIGN ASSUMPTION OF MAINTENANCE AGREEMENT

 About Danos – Founded in 1947, Danos is a family-owned and managed oilfield service provider.
 A trusted industry partner, Danos offers the most responsive end-to-end integrated service solutions — safe, on time and on budget.
 Danos achieves world-class safety results and customer loyalty due to a values-based approach and an unyielding commitment to employee engagement and training.
 Learn more at Danos.com.

-“We are excited to announce the delivery of the latest FRC, the USCGC JOSEPH GERCZAK,” said Ben Bordelon, Bollinger President & C.E.O.
-“This FRC built by Bollinger Shipyards will be the second FRC to be stationed in Honolulu, Hawaii.
-Previous cutters have been stationed in Florida, San Juan, PR, Cape May, NJ, Ketchikan, Alaska, and Pascagoula, MS. FRCs already in commission have seized multiple tons of narcotics, interdicted thousands of illegal aliens and saved many lives.
+We are pleased to announce the delivery of the latest FRC, the USCGC RICHARD SNYDER,” said Ben Bordelon, Bollinger President & C.E.O.
+“This FRC built by Bollinger Shipyards will be the first FRC to be stationed in Atlantic Beach, NC.
+Previous cutters have been stationed in Florida, San Juan, PR, Cape May, NJ, Ketchikan, Alaska, and Pascagoula, MS and Honolulu, HI.
+FRCs already in commission have seized multiple tons of narcotics, interdicted thousands of illegal aliens and saved many lives.
 The FRC program is a model program for government acquisition and has surpassed all historical quality benchmarks for vessels of this type and complexity.
 The results are the delivery of truly extraordinary Coast Guard cutters that will serve our Nation for decades to come.
 We are extremely proud that the Fast Response Cutters built by Louisiana craftsmen here at Bollinger Shipyards are having such a major impact on our country’s safety and security.”

 Bollinger Shipyards LLC (www.bollingershipyards.com) is a leading designer and builder of fast military patrol boats, ocean-going double hull barges, offshore oil field support vessels, tug boats, rigs, liftboats, inland waterways push boats, barges, and other steel and aluminum products from its new construction shipyards.
 Bollinger has 10 shipyards and all are strategically located throughout Louisiana with direct access to the Gulf of Mexico, Mississippi River and the Intracoastal Waterway.
 Bollinger is the largest vessel repair company in the Gulf of Mexico region.